kristianHoden/Shining-qPCR/README.md

 Please label the wells Sample-Target-ReplicateNumber.
 E.g. Samp1-Targ1-1 or Condition1-Gene1-1.
 See the first column in the example excel document (exampleSheet) for further details.

 ### After running the qPCR machine but before running the Shining-qPCR app
 Collect the wells column, Cq column and (if desired) Melt Temperature column in a separate sheet.
 See the example sheet (exampleSheet) for further details.
-The __smartPARE__ app automatically sets the last sheet of the excel document.
+The __Shining-qPCR__ app automatically sets the last sheet of the excel document.
 No further manual processing is needed.

 ## When running